 This Health Affairs article by Sox looks at the potential of the Patient-Centered Outcomes Research Institute (PCORI) to promote comparative effectiveness research and how to set an agenda for success.

 In 2010, California began gearing up for health reform by launching major changes to Medi-Cal and care for the uninsured.
 A midpoint analysis sheds light on accomplishments and lessons learned.

-The September 2012 issue of Health Affairs examines various approaches to change financial incentives from those that encourage volume to those that encourage value.
-In an accompanying blog post CHCF President Mark Smith comments on why change is needed and that the time may be right to work with physicians in a new way.
+The September 2012 issue of Health Affairs examines approaches to change financial incentives from those that encourage volume to those that encourage value.
+In a blog post, CHCF founding president Mark Smith says why that change is needed now.